yfndev/ybudget/README.md

 - 📊 **Budget Planning:** Organize projects by donors and already mark expected income and expenses
 - 💳 **Transaction Import:** Import CSV from Sparkasse, Volksbank, & Moss and use smart matching to match expected expenses with the actual bank ones
 - 🎯 **Project Organization:** Assign expenses to projects, see remaining budgets at a glance
+- 🧾 **Reimbursements:** Submit expense and travel reimbursements with receipt uploads
+- 👥 **Team Management:** Organize members into teams with project access control
+- 📝 **Audit Logs:** Track all actions for transparency and compliance

 ## Tech Stack